 Dying to Know Day empowers people to make informed decisions about their healthcare and encourages discussions about advance care planning and palliative care options for themselves or their loved ones.
 Palliative care is an important part of end-of-life planning.
 It provides a holistic approach to end-of-life healthcare and can help support a patient's physical, emotional, and spiritual needs.

 For people considering medicinal cannabis to support a palliative care plan for themselves or a loved one to potentially help alleviate pain, manage symptoms like nausea and anxiety, and improve sleep quality.
 It’s important to involve healthcare professionals in the decision-making process so as to best support each person’s unique end-of-life needs.

 Can cannabis cause nausea in palliative care?

 Medicinal cannabis can cause nausea in some palliative care patients, but it can also relieve it.
-The effects of cannabis on nausea depend on the individual, the type and dose of cannabis used, and the underlying medical condition.
+The effects of cannabis on nausea depend on the individual, the type and dose of cannabis medication used, and the underlying medical condition.

 Some studies have found that cannabis can reduce nausea and vomiting in cancer patients who are undergoing chemotherapy, as such, medicinal cannabis is sometimes prescribed to alleviate these symptoms in palliative care.
 However, medicinal cannabis, like any medication, can have side effects, and some people may experience nausea from its use.
-Some people may also experience nausea when they consume high doses or specific strains of cannabis.
+Some people may also experience nausea when they consume high doses or specific types of medicinal cannabis.